Configuration

 If set to

-variable won't be created and thumbnails won't be generated, only big copies will be put inb_Folder
+0, directory specified ins_Foldervariable won't be created and thumbnails won't be generated, only big copies will be put inb_Folderdirectory.

 NestedDirs [dialog]